Revival of quantum correlations without system-environment back-action

 Given a state $\rho$, we adopt the definitions in \cite{Modi2010PRL} to quantify total correlations $T(\rho)$, quantum discord $D(\rho)$, entanglement $E(\rho)$ and classical correlations $C(\rho)$, { \arraycolsep{1.5pt} }where $S(\rho\|\sigma)\equiv-\mathrm{Tr}(\rho\log \sigma)-S(\rho)$ is the relative entropy, $S(\rho)\equiv-\mathrm{Tr}(\rho\log\rho)$ is the von Neumann entropy; $\pi_\rho$, $\chi_\rho$ and $\sigma_\rho$ are respectively the product state, the classical state and the separable state closest to $\rho$, while $\pi_{\chi_\rho}$ is the product state closest to $\chi_\rho$.
 These states are such that they minimize the corresponding relative entropies.
 Note that entanglement $E$ cannot be expressed, in general, as a difference of state entropies.
 The definition of discord $D(\rho)$ followed here and the original one \cite{Zurek2001PRL} in general do not coincide, but do so for Bell-diagonal states \cite{Modi2010PRL}.
+We observe that the maximization procedure involved in the original definition of quantum discord has been analytically solved only for certain classes of quantum states, such as ``X" states \cite{Ali2010PRA}.
+Our analysis will be focused on the class of Bell-diagonal states, which is a subclass of ``X" states, so that known analytical results \cite{Luo2008PRA,Modi2010PRL} apply.

-In the following we shall focus on composite quantum systems consisting of independent subsystems each subject to a local map, so that neither direct nor mediated interactions among the subsystems exist.
-Under these conditions, for bipartite systems, it is known that entanglement and total correlations cannot exceed their initial values \cite{plenio2007QIC, divincenzo2002JMP}.
-Using the definition of $T(\rho)$ in Eq.~(\ref{quantifiers}), the definition of the product state closest to $\rho$ and the ``generalized H-theorem'' for dynamical maps $S(\Lambda\rho\|\Lambda\sigma)\leq S(\rho\|\sigma)$ \cite{alickibook}, this property can be straightforwardly generalized to the case of a $N$-partite system where each independent subsystem is locally affected by an arbitrary completely positive (CP) map.
+For two independent quantum systems each interacting with its own local environment, so that neither direct nor mediated interactions between the two quantum systems exist, it is known that entanglement and total correlations cannot exceed their initial values \cite{plenio2007QIC, divincenzo2002JMP}.
+Using the definition of $T(\rho)$ in Eq.~(\ref{quantifiers}), the definition of the product state closest to $\rho$ and the ``generalised H-theorem'' for dynamical maps $S(\Lambda\rho\|\Lambda\sigma)\leq S(\rho\|\sigma)$ \cite{alickibook}, this property can be straightforwardly generalised to the case of a $N$-partite system where each independent subsystem is locally affected by an arbitrary completely positive (CP) map.
 We note that in contrast to this, quantum discord can increase with respect to its initial value under local operations \cite{dakic2010PRL}.